Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/CHECK.md

 | Correct PROW?               | ✅
 | All NL data?                | ✅
 | Includes vehicle type?      | ❌
-| Accuracy number of trips    | Δ = -0.083% 👍 (March 2021)

 Status: 🟡 Usable though needs improvement

-### Explanation

-- The data feed uses one of the supported standards 👍
-- The feed is updated frequently 👍
-- CHECK does follow the data specification 👍
-- CHECK offers data of all vehicles 👍
-- CHECK does not offer 'vehicle type' in their data feed yet

-The current status is 'usable though needs improvement'.
-As soon as the vehicle type is included in the data feed, the status will be 🟢 Perfect.

 ## Improvements to make